 Follow this process to request your student visa document (Form I-20 or Form DS-2019).
 Important: You cannot request a visa document until you have been admitted to a full-time program and paid your enrollment deposit confirming that you will come to Tufts.
 You will receive instructions from your admissions office regarding enrollment deposit requirements and deadlines.

-Fall Term Applicants: The Visa Document Request Link for Summer and Fall 2020 will become available in Mid-March.
+The Visa Document Request Link for Fall and Summer 2020 is now available for all admitted students.

 Step One: Understand Your Financial Requirements and Prepare Financial Documents